Skip to content

 In conventional industrial processes the process heat is produced typically through burning of fossil fuels such as coal, natural gas or oil.

-RotoDynamic Heater (RDH) is the only electric process heating technology able to reach 1700°C without burning fossil fuels.
+RotoDynamic Heater (RDH) is the only heat electrification technology to decarbonize industrial heating processes up to 1700°C without burning fossil fuels.
 In RDH, air, nitrogen and process gases are heated to high temperatures and the heated gas is used outside the heater to replace the burning of fossil fuels in process heating.
-It’s the only electric technology that can replace fossil-fired furnaces and kilns with electric heating in industrial processes.

 Advantages